-Faculty for Summer 2014
+Faculty for Spring 2015

-Brad Braune received his BA in Architecture from Texas Tech University.
+BRAD BRAUNE received his BA in Architecture from Texas Tech University.
 He taught watercolor from 1975-77 as part of the original faculty of the Southwest School of Art.
 He also teaches watercolor at other local arts institutions and shows locally and nationally.